First the “Messy"

 And Now the Mindful

 Mindful.
 The word itself feels like a mini mantra to me, as though its very utterance gently nudges you a smidge closer to that oh-so-elusive but wildly delicious present moment.
 But what is mindfulness really?
-Here goes my definition:
+Here's my best shot:

 The gentle resting of our attention on what's happening within and around us, without judgment, attachment, denial, or disregard.
 It is state in which we're both alert and receptive, able to observe our thoughts, emotions, sensations, and experiences without reacting to them, feeding them into a narrative or storyline, or attributing any particular meaning to them.